TheCase/IPMIView.app/README.md

-Archived.
+**ARCHIVED**.
 I no longer have systems that require this tool.
 If you would like to take over management of this project, let me know and I can transfer ownership.

 ### IPMIView (java) App wrapper for MacOS**